alokkulkarni/agentToAgent/docs/ARCHITECTURE.md

 ## Overview

 The Agent-to-Agent (A2A) framework is a distributed, microservices-based system designed for autonomous multi-agent collaboration.
-It leverages AWS Bedrock for LLM capabilities and the Model Context Protocol (MCP) for standardized tool integration.
-The system is designed with enterprise-grade security, auditability, and context preservation at its core.
+It leverages **AWS Bedrock (Claude 3.5 Sonnet)** for LLM capabilities and the **Model Context Protocol (MCP)** for standardized tool integration.
+The system is designed with enterprise-grade security, auditability, high-availability, and context preservation at its core.

+**Current version**: 3.0 — adds HA multi-replica orchestrator, distributed state via Redis, Vector Memory with 10+ backends, WebSocket real-time interface, pluggable database backends, mustache inter-step template resolution, and a full Conversation + Thought Trail persistence layer.

 ### High-Level Architecture